movementbuff/offthegridgame/README.md

+**Updated 1st Nov 2024: Clearly explained how AMD GPU users can use FSR instead of being confused about DLSS, added info regarding Shadows and improving the appearance of the game.**

 **Updated 17th Oct 2024: Changed DLSS Mode value to "6" as the recent patch has changed the definition of the values.**